learner-np00/learn-c-/README.md

 Console.WriteLine($"The character with ASCII value 66 is '{convertedChar}'");  // 'B'
 ```

+### Practice: Create a simple console C# program :
+1. user input two string finding and replacing, search the string in our words, then replace it.
+2. user input string and use all the string manipulation function and display it.

 ## 11. Resources
 Here are some additional resources to further your learning: